 We waste a whole lot of money on non-water beverages.
 Water is essential to our health & the function of every cell in our body.
 Most of us don't drink enough, and instead drink sugary sodas, juices, milk, & excessive amounts of coffee & alcohol that leave us dehydrated.
 As noted above, we spend a good percentage of our food budget on non-alcoholic beverages & about 1% on alcohol.(2) I understand, I love me a cocktail from time to time!
 Remember- it's all about DAILY habits.
 When we shift what we do on a daily basis, our life changes.
-Drink more water, buy a water filter for your home instead of cases of bottled water, & save more money.
+Drink more water, and if you can, get a water filter for your home instead of cases of bottled water to save more money in the long run.

 (7) BUY WHOLE FOODS

 Whole foods are foods that you can look at (& our great grandparents could look at) and name exactly what's in the food.
 Whole foods often have one ingredient, & are what they are; an apple, lettuce, beans, a whole chicken or fish.
 Whole foods are foods that have not been processed or refined from their natural state, & are free of additives, artificial substances, & ingredients that you can't pronounce or identify.
 You will not find them in a box, bag, can or jar.
 Whole foods hang out on the perimeter of the grocery store.
 Processed foods hang out in the center.
 Stick to the perimeter.
 Processed & prepared meals & food run up the grocery bill while providing little nutritional return on that investment.